cometbft/cometbft/spec/consensus/reactor/reactor.md

 $\Delta$ encapsulates the assumption that, during stable periods, timeouts eventually do not expire precociously, given that they all can be adjusted to reasonable values, and the steps needed to converge on entries can be accomplished within $\Delta$.
 Without precocious timeouts, all new entries should help algorithms progress.
 In the Tendermint algorithm, for example, no votes for Nil are added and the round should end if a proposal was made.

+## The tuple space as a CRDT

+The two approaches described in the [previous section](#nodes-state-as-a-tuple-space), without the deletion of entries, correspond to operation-based and state-based [Grow-only SET](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#G-Set_(Grow-only_Set)) CRDT (G-Set).
+This distributed data-structure is easily described as a set per process in which elements are added to include them G-Set; the sets kept by processes are approximations of the G-Set.

+The [2 Phase-Set](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type#2P-Set_(Two-Phase_Set)) (2P-Set) is a variation that allows removals.
+It combines two sets, one in which elements are added to include them in the 2P-Set, $A$, and one in which elements are added to remove them from the 2P-Set, $D$; the actual membership of the 2P-Set is given by $A \setminus D$.

+> Warning/TODO: A word about tombstones, that is $D$
+> - Only state that is not required should be deleted/tombstone'd.
+> - Instead of tombstones, add new entries that trigger removal of other entries (for example, state about a new height); each node must be given information to realize by itself that an entry is no longer needed.
+> - Tombstones are an optimization, kept to prevent data recreation and redeletion.
+> - Tombstones should be garbage collected at some point; imprecision shouldn't affect correctness/termination, since this is an optimization (as long as deleted state is never required again).
+> - Tombstones are not to be gossiped; if they were, they would need to carry proof for the reason they were created, defeating their point.